alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am Luca Fehlings, a PhD student in the Bio-Inspired Circuits and Systems group at the university of Groningen.
+I am Luca Fehlings, a PhD student in the Bio-Inspired Circuits and Systems group at the University of Groningen.
 Currently, I research ferroelectric HfO2-based devices and their integration into conventional memory macros as well as neuromorphic CMOS circuits.
 Together with my colleagues I am realizing circuit building blocks that allow efficient memory storage as well as learning on biological time-scales in hardware.

 My research interests cover the topics of process integration, compact modeling and electrical characterization of semiconductor and memory devices, particularly regarding their integrability and reliability.